Long Island, Bahamas Real Estate

 - 3,800 SqFt

 O'Zone is the ideal family retreat located on the unique and picturesque peninsula known as Galliots Cay in the upscale beachfront community of Cape Santa Maria Beach on beautiful Long Island in the Bahamas.
-Built in 2003, this fabulous property s...
+This property sits on 1.44 acres and 20...

 - 4 Beds